bitraker/SteelSeriesScreenSync/README.md

 There are two ways:
 1. Download and review the code, install the required modules `requirements.txt` and run it.
-2. Download the executable compiled from above code and run it.
+2. Download the zip file containing the executable, unpack it and run the exe file `ss-screensync.exe`.
+It's compiled from above code using cx-freeze.

+## Known issues
+1. Compiled code is relatively large.
+Perhaps the size of it can be reduced.